-Another important extension would relax our assumption that firms cannot sell ideas.
+Another extension would relax our assumption that firms cannot sell ideas.
 Given the frictions in the market for ideas, it is natural to use a search-and-matching model in the spirit of Lucas and Moll (2014), Perla and Tonetti (2014), or Akcigit, Celik and Greenwood (2016).
-In this extension, firms would choose between spending some time producing output and the remaining time searching in the market for ideas.
-This extension would provide a third source of firm-level growth, technology adoption.
+In this extension, firms would choose between spending time producing output and their remaining time searching in the market for ideas.
+This tradeoff would provide a third source of firm-level growth, technology adoption.
 We conjecture that low-productivity firms would be more likely to adopt than innovate because their time cost of searching is relatively low and their expected return from matching is relatively high.
-Conversely, high-productivity firms would be more likely to sell ideas, especially if they are financially constrained and would like to finance investment.
+Conversely, high-productivity firms would be more likely to sell ideas, especially if they are financially constrained.
 This extension would also endogenize the innovation spillovers through the composition of idea trades that emerges in the market for ideas.